wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 5.4.DEV =
+= 6.0.DEV =

-Added licence files for the *Free* and Pro versions, added a 'Social StyleSheet' metabox on the Social Sharing settings page, changed 'Image Size Name' option to width and height values instead.
+Added a 'StyleSheet' editor on the Social Sharing settings page.
+Added *complete* support for Twitter Cards in the Pro version, including Gallery, Player, Photo, Large Image Summary, and Summary Cards.

 = 5.3 =